-Flight Priority: low Science Requirements Addressed: IS1,IS3,IS4,IS7,IS11,IS12,IS13,IS15 Spacecraft Tracks: none Last Flown: new flight Remaining Design Issues: none

-440 knots transit / 250 knots survey
+Science Requirements Addressed: IS1,IS3,IS4,IS7,IS11,IS12,IS13,IS15 Spacecraft Tracks: none Last Flown: new flight Remaining Design Issues: none Hull-Land 05 10.6 hrs total / 2.4 hrs survey 440 knots transit / 250 knots survey

-Land Ice - Getz A

-This is a new mission, designed in parallel with the Getz B mission to collect dh/dt measurements over the Getz Ice Shelf and grounded ice just inland.
-This flight overflies OIB lines flown in 2010 (the outboard line) and 2012 (the inland line).
+Land Ice - Getz A This is a new mission, designed in parallel with the Getz B mission to collect dh/dt measurements over the Getz Ice Shelf and grounded ice just inland.
+This mission overflies a line flown in 2012 (the inland line) and also a new line on the outer portion of the ice shelf.
 In addition, this mission captures two new lines over the upper catchment of Smith and Kohler Glaciers, spaced at 80 km apart.
 This spacing drops to 40 km if both Getz A and Getz B are flown.

-Flight Priority: high (multi-year repeat flight) Science Requirements Addressed: IS1,IS2,IS3,IS4,IS6,IS7,IS11,IS12,IS13,IS15 Spacecraft Tracks: none Last Flown: portions in 2010 and 2012 Remaining Design Issues: none
+Flight Priority: high (multi-year repeat flight)

+Science Requirements Addressed: IS1,IS2,IS3,IS4,IS6,IS7,IS11,IS12,IS13,IS15

+Spacecraft Tracks: none

+Last Flown: 2014, southernmost line in 2015 (altimetry only)

+Getz A

+11.3 hrs total / 3.6 hrs survey

+440 knots transit / 250 knots survey
-Land Ice - Getz B

-This is a new mission, designed in parallel with the Getz A mission to collect dh/dt measurements over the Getz Ice Shelf and grounded ice just inland.
-This flight overflies OIB lines flown in 2011 (the outboard line) and 2012 (the inland line).
+Land Ice - Getz B This is a new mission, designed in parallel with the Getz A mission to collect dh/dt measurements over the Getz Ice Shelf and grounded ice just inland.
+This flight overflies an OIB line flown in 2012 (the inland line) and also a new line on the outer portion of the ice shelf.
 In addition, this mission captures two new lines over the upper catchment of Smith and Kohler Glaciers, spaced at 80 km apart.
 This spacing drops to 40 km if both Getz A and Getz B are flown.

-Flight Priority: low (multi-year repeat flight) Science Requirements Addressed: IS1,IS2,IS3,IS4,IS6,IS7,IS11,IS12,IS13,IS15 Spacecraft Tracks: none Last Flown: portions in 2011 and 2012 Remaining Design Issues: none
+2014 Flight Priority: low (multi-year repeat flight)

+Science Requirements Addressed: IS1,IS2,IS3,IS4,IS6,IS7,IS11,IS12,IS13,IS15

+Spacecraft Tracks: none

+Last Flown: portions in 2011 and 2012, southernmost line in 2015 (altimetry only)

+Getz B

+11.4 hrs total / 3.7 hrs survey

+440 knots transit / 250 knots survey